dennisXZX/Jumbo-notes/README.md

 2. Use `./node_modules/.bin/flow` command to run Flow on your project

+__Flow doesn't pick up your latest code__

+1. Check the running process of flow by `ps aux | grep flow`

+2. Kill the Flow processes using `sudo pkill -9 flow` and `sudo pkill -9 flow-bin`

 __Build language files__

 Anytime you add new language using `react-intl`, you need to run `yarn build:langs` to generate the new translations.